PrefectHQ/prefect/docs/orchestration/agents/local.md

 If you want to use a Prefect backend for orchestrating and managing flows, you can use Prefect Cloud or the open-source Prefect Server.

-To learn more about Prefect Server, which is the recommended orchestration backend, see the [Orchestration layer set up](/orchestration/getting-started/set-up.html) documentation.
+To learn more about Prefect Cloud, which is the recommended orchestration backend, see the [Orchestration layer set up](/orchestration/getting-started/set-up.html) documentation.

 To learn more about Prefect Server, see the [Server Overview](/orchestration/server/overview.html) documentation and the instructions for [Deploying to a single node](/orchestration/server/deploy-local.html).